A snapshot overview of schools in Chicago that are considered (although not necessarily chosen) by English-speaking expat parents.

 American High School Diploma; ages 14-18; co-ed; day; state; 1,800 students

 Established in 1938 and located in the Printer’s Row neighbourhood of Chicago.
 Part of the Chicago Public Schools system and fifth in the top 100 schools in Illinois.

 Lane Technical College Prep

 Founded in 1908, offering technical skills in addition to academics.
 Located in the Roscoe Village neighbourhood.
-Huge school with high academic standards and a 94 per cent graduation rate in 2018.
+Huge school with high academic standards and a 94 per cent graduation rate recently.
 Third in the top 100 high schools in Illinois.